 Consists of a series of reflective self-assessment elements containing essays, exercises quiz, tests and mock exams.
 Students will evaluate their performance in comparison to detailed model answers containing step by step explanations.
 These self-assessment elements will be module specific, further information can be found in the respective module guides.
 All these elements will consist the students Digital Workbook.

-• Develop quantitative skills to better utilize data to inform strategic decisions.
+• Develop quantitative skills to better utilise data to inform strategic decisions

-• Develop critical insights into current and emerging approaches and apply these in real world settings.
+• Develop critical insights into current and emerging approaches energy finance

-• Strengthen your capacity for social, geographical and cultural mobility.
+• Strengthen your capacity for professional, geographical and cultural mobility